rdematteo/internship-coding-challenge/README.md

 <hr>

-### Design process.
+### 9.0 Design process.
-All code was written with VS code to write.
+All code was written with VS code.
 To connect to the Zendesk API, my initial choice was to use axios over the native Fetch, due to the asynchronous functioning with axios.
 After many hours I had difficulty manipulating the returned object to work with it.
 I then discovered the Zendesk API gem and gave this a try.
 I was able to retrieve a collection from the API but was unable to manipulate the object.
 My next choice was to use HTTP and this worked very well.
 I was able to add username and password as basic authentication and I was able to parse the object into JSON to obtain a workable object.

 My next choice was the framework.
 I had two choices, Ruby on Rails(RoR) or Sinatra.
 Although RoR is a powerful RESTful solution, implementing this challenge on Sinatra was the perfect solution for me as it is a lightweight Ruby web framework.